 Congregational Justice and Peace Network members from Quebec, Manitoba, U.S.-Ontario, Lesotho, Peru and NGO representatives met at the Convent of the Holy Names in Los Gatos, CA, from July 11-16.
 Updates on the SNJM corporate stands against human trafficking and on water were presented.
 The Network developed the framework for the formation of an Immigration and Refugees Committee to respond to the call of the Acts of the 33rd General Chapter.
 The Network received information about the upcoming SNJM Youth Justice Forum, which they were sponsoring, in Seattle.
 (By Mary Annette Dworshak, SNJM Seattle)

-Youth Justice Forum Inspires Students to Make a Difference
+The Third Youth Justice Forum Hopes to Inspire Students to Make a Difference